 robotics data flow

-Payloads are opaque bytes — typically ROS 2 CDR — with the message type name prefixed on the wire so a cross-language subscriber can pick the right deserializer without any out-of-band schema exchange.
+Payloads are opaque bytes, typically ROS 2 CDR.
+The SDK prefixes the message type name on the wire.
+A cross-language subscriber can then pick the correct deserializer without an out-of-band schema exchange.

 Fleet telemetry

-Stream odometry, LIDAR, battery, and pose from hundreds of robots to a cloud dashboard or a recorder, each on its own robot/<id> namespace.
+Stream odometry, LIDAR, battery, and pose from hundreds of robots to a cloud dashboard or a recorder.
+Each robot uses its own robot/<id> namespace.

 Teleoperation